ros2/rmw_zenoh/docs/design.md

 * `DEPTH` - The maximum number of samples to keep; this only comes into play when `KEEP_LAST` history is used.
 If `DEPTH` is set to 0, `rmw_zenoh_cpp` will choose a depth of 42.
 * `DURABILITY`
     * `VOLATILE` - Samples will only be delivered to subscriptions that are active at the time of publishing.
 This is the `SYSTEM_DEFAULT` durability.
     * `TRANSIENT_LOCAL` - "Late-joining" subscriptions will receive historical data, along with any new data.
 In `rmw_zenoh_cpp`, this is implemented for publishers via the activation of a cache on the `AdvancedPublisher`.
 On the subscription side the `AdvancedSubscriber` is configured to query this cache to retrieve the historical data.
+    **Note**: Zenoh timestamping has to be enabled by configuration in case of `TRANSIENT_LOCAL`+`BEST_EFFORT` publishers.
+This allows an `AdvancedSubscriber` to reorder historical data and live publications received at the same time, before delivery to the callback API. `TRANSIENT_LOCAL`+`RELIABLE` `AdvancedPublishers` are configured with `miss_sample_detection` which adds a sequence number to each publication for reordering and detection of missing samples.
 * `LIVELINESS`
     * `AUTOMATIC` - The "liveliness" of an entity of the system is managed by the RMW layer.
 This is the only `LIVELINESS` that `rmw_zenoh_cpp` supports.
     * `MANUAL_BY_TOPIC` - Not supported.
 It is up to the application to periodically publish to a particular topic to assert liveliness.